-Creative visualisation is incredibly powerful as the brain cannot distinguish between thinking about an act and actually doing it.
-Allow time to visualise your diving when you are relaxed and not likely to be disturbed.
+Creative visualization is incredibly powerful as the brain cannot distinguish between thinking about an act and actually doing it.
+Allow time to visualize your diving when you are relaxed and not likely to be disturbed.
 Progressive muscle relaxation, whereby you tense and relax each part of the body in turn, is a good preparation.

-When you visualise your dive, imagine every sense and see yourself at the centre of the visualisation happy and relaxed.
-Make sure you take your time to cover every aspect of your dive, from pre-dive procedures to smiles and congratulations afterwards.
+When you visualize your dive, imagine every sense and see yourself at the center of the visualization happy and relaxed.
+Make sure you take your time to cover every aspect of your dive, from pre-dive procedures to smiles and congratulations afterward.

 Training for recreational freediving takes in everything from general fitness and diet, to breath hold training and the ability to rest and relax.
 Ensure you work with an instructor to create a program for you that is safe and tailored to your unique abilities and needs.